Are a Company Name and a Brand the Same Thing?

 Entrepreneurs

-Are a Company Name and a Brand the same thing?
+Are a Company Name and a Brand the Same Thing?

-On numerous occasions, businessmen and entrepreneurs are confused and do not know how to differentiate between a brand and a company name, when in reality, they are completely different and independent of each other.
+On numerous occasions, businessmen and entrepreneurs are confused and do not know how to differentiate between a brand and a corporate name, when in reality, they are completely different and independent of each other.

-Flavio Diego Ixtlahuac Rodríguez
+Flavio Diego Ixtlahuac Rodriguez

-Esp. in Intellectual Property
+Specialist in Intellectual Property

 d.rodriguez@rmgsc.com